-As noted above, silver is more closely correlated to stocks because of its role in industry, so your precious metals portfolio can benefit from a diversification into gold.
+As noted above, silver is more closely correlated to stocks because of its role in the industry, so your precious metals portfolio can benefit from a diversification into gold.

 In fact, the World Gold Council recently found that gold’s correlation to stocks actually drops during a recession.

-This means that historically, gold will more often than not move in the opposite direction of stocks during periods of recession.
+This means that, historically, gold will more often than not move in the opposite direction of stocks during periods of recession.
 And since stocks typically decline, gold is likely to rise.